 - Instead of getting angry and throwing emotional darts at your spouse, self-calm and ask yourself, "What about my partner's behavior triggered me?"

-- Instead of complaining that your partner doesn't open up and badgering them to talk to you, ask yourself, "Am I saying or doing anything that makes it unsafe to be open and honest?"
+- Instead of complaining that your partner doesn't open up and badgering them to talk to you, ask yourself, "Am I saying or doing anything that makes it unsafe for my partner to be open and honest?"

-Seek to understand your partner's perspective.
-Learn to appreciate how different they may experience life, your relationship, family, and work.
+By understanding your partner's perspective, you'll learn to appreciate how different they may experience life, your relationship, family, and work.

 If you'd like more support and are googling "relationship counseling near me," contact us today!